mikhailshilkov/mikhailio-docpad/src/documents/2018/10/azure-functions-v2-released-how-performant-is-it/index.html.md

 ### Java

-Functions V2 come with a new generally-available runtime: Java / JVM.
+Functions V2 come with a preview of a new runtime: Java / JVM.
 It utilizes the same extensibility model as Javascript, and thus it seems to be a first-class citizen now.

 Cold starts are not first-class though:

 ![Cold Starts Java](cold-starts-java.png)

 If you are a Java developer, be prepared for 20-25 seconds of initial startup time.
+That will probably be resolved when the Java runtime becomes generally available:

 <blockquote class="twitter-tweet" data-conversation="none" data-dnt="true"><p lang="en" dir="ltr">That matches some of our internal data.
 We are looking into it.</p>&mdash; Paul Batum (@paulbatum) <a href="https://twitter.com/paulbatum/status/1048391445386735616?ref_src=twsrc%5Etfw">October 6, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>